8 min read

 W-2 employees are full-time employees who receive a Form W-2 from their employer at the end of the tax year.
 Your W-2 employees have a formal employment relationship with your company.
 As the employer, you determine their tasks, work schedules, and job responsibilities, and you also tend to provide all the hardware and software they need to do their jobs.

-It’s your responsibility to withhold federal and state income taxes, Social Security taxes, and Medicare taxes from your employee’s wages.
+It’s your responsibility to withhold federal and state income taxes, Social Security, and Medicare taxes from your employee’s wages.
 You’ll also usually provide benefits such as health insurance, retirement plans, paid time off (PTO), as well as other perks.

 W-2 employees receive labor protections and benefits from federal and state laws.
 These include: